Gas Grills: Buying Guide, Reviews, And Ratings

 In the past few years a number of gas grills have been touting their superiority because they use "infrared" cooking.
 Well, if you took high school science, you might remember that infrared is simply another section of the wavelength continuum around us, just up the road from visible light and down the road from the radio in the car next to you.

 Infrared grills use a special surface above the flame that absorbs the heat and radiates it to the food.
-These IR surfaces can be a plate of special glass, ceramics, or meta.
-Usually when a manufacturer says its grill has a "sear burner", it is referring to a section of the grate that has a burner with a radiant plate to amplify heat.
+These IR surfaces can be a plate of special glass, ceramics, or metal.
+Usually when a manufacturer says its grill has a “sear burner”, it is referring to a section of the grate that has a burner with a radiant plate to amplify heat.

 Worth it?
 Yup.
 Especially if you want good browning.
 And you do, because browning creates flavor.

-If your grill doesn't have infrared, you can add it with GrillGrates, a great product that replaces the manufacturer's grates or sits on top of them and does the job wonderfully.
+If your grill doesn’t have infrared, you can add it with GrillGrates, a great product that replaces the manufacturer’s grates or sits on top of them and does the job wonderfully.
 Click the link for my explanation of how they work.
+Another option is to get a charcoal grill on the side for searing.
+Or use a griddle or frying pan with a thin coat of oil.
+Get it scorching hot, either indoors or on the side burner or on the grates.
+Add a light coat of oil, and sear the meat in the griddle or pan.
+No, it is not cheating, it is great technique.

 Liquid propane gas

+With gas grills you have your choice of liquid propane (LP) or natural gas (NG).
 Propane gas is ideal for grills because, when pressurized, it compresses and turns to liquid, making it easy to store in tanks.
 It also contains more cooking energy than natural gas as measured in British Thermal Units (BTU).
-A BTU is the amount of energy required to raise the temperature of one pound of water 1°F. There are about 2,500 BTU in one cubic foot of propane and only about 1,000 BTU in one cubic foot of natural gas.
+A BTU is the amount of energy required to raise the temperature of one pound of water 1ยฐF.
+There are about 2,500 BTU in one cubic foot of propane and only about 1,000 BTU in one cubic foot of natural gas.

-Manufacturers tout the number of BTU their grills can produce, but the number can be very misleading.
-BTU is not indicative of the heat it can generate.
+Manufacturers tout the number of BTU their grills can produce, but the number can be very misleading.BTU is not indicative of the heat it can generate.
 It just tells you how much fuel it burns, and naturally larger grills will burn more fuel.
-Heat delivery must be calculated by BTU per square inch, or "heat flux", something they never tell you.
+Heat delivery must be calculated by BTU per square inch, or “heat flux”, something they never tell you.
 We calculate heat flux for you in our searchable equipment reviews database.
 Typical flux is perhaps 85.

 Natural gas

-NG is mostly methane.
-It must be delivered to the grill by a pipeline from your house so a certified contractor will be needed to do the installation.
+NG must be delivered to the grill by a pipeline from your house so a certified contractor (usually a heating or plumbing contractor) will be needed to do the installation.
 Because the NG line is a hard line, that means you cannot roll your grill around.
-Propane grills cannot be hooked up to natural gas without an adapter kit and the regulator may need to be adjusted.
-Some grills come with adapter kits, some sell them as options, and some cannot be adapted.

 NG kits are designed to deliver more gas than propane, so if you set up NG and LP properly, the BTU ratings should be the same.
 In cold weather, however, the LP tank becomes quite cold and some BTUs are wasted getting the liquid to a gaseous state.
 NG, however, comes from your house in a gaseous state, so it is a bit more efficient in winter.
-The real advantages of NG are (1) it is perhaps 20% of the price of LPG, (2) you don't have to run to the store for refill, and (3) you will never run out as long as you pay your gas bill.

 Mythbusting the BTU mystique, and introducing "heat flux"

-BTU stands for British Thermal Units and grill manufacturers state the BTU, actually BTU/hour, of their grills.
+Grill manufacturers state the BTU, actually BTU/hour, of their grills.
+But the BTU rating is not indicative of the heat a grill can generate.
 BTU/hour is essentially a measure of how much fuel the burners can use in an hour derived from a calculation based on gas pressure, the size of the opening in the gas valve, and the type of gas.
 The more BTU, the more fuel used.
+It is really more like miles per gallon.

 The ignition system